1 9 6 6 – 1 9 7 1 (USA)

 Realising that tapping into the previously unexplored area of the supernatural was the road for the series to take, a character was introduced who arguably embodied the most potent appeal of the horror genre – a vampire.

-With the arrival of the tortured, romantic antihero character of vampire Barnabas Collins the series became a sensation and swiftly gained a loyal, hardcore audience.
+With the arrival of the tortured, romantic antihero character of vampire Barnabas Collins on 14 April 1967, the series became a sensation and swiftly gained a loyal, hardcore audience.

 There were all sorts of sexy, cleavage-heaving women fainting in tight-bodiced dresses and lots of carnal love-bites to the neck, flashing capes, people getting bricked up into walls, evil laughter . . . and always a cliffhanger on Fridays.